Vaush

 Ian Anthony Kochinski (born February 14, 1994), better known as Vaush (/vɔːʃ/ VAWSH), is an American left-wing YouTuber and former Twitch streamer.
 Kochinski started his online career as a member of streamer Destiny's community, before creating his Twitch channel and YouTube account in 2019.
-His content consists of commentary on various news and media topics, men's fashion, video games, and urbanist policies.
+His content consists of commentary on various news and media topics, men's fashion, video games, economics, and urbanist policies.
 Debates and discussions with various political figures have been a large part of his channel.
-Noted for his confrontational style, use of memes, and mimicry from right-wing YouTubers, he is regarded as part of the BreadTube community.
+Noted for his confrontational style, use of memes, and mimicry of right-wing YouTubers, he is regarded as part of the BreadTube community.

 Described as a progressive and libertarian socialist, Kochinski is considered a controversial figure online.
 He has received several bans on Twitch and criticism for various statements, and has also received praise for his sociological content, debates, and charity livestreams.

 Personal life

 Ian Anthony Kochinski was born on February 14, 1994, in Los Angeles, California, and grew up in Beverly Hills.
 Kochinski studied sociology at Humboldt State University, graduating with a BA in 2018.
 Kochinski identifies as pansexual.
 He is autistic and also has ADHD.
+Vaush has also said that he was diagnosed as having bipolar disorder.